Targeted therapy, also called biological or biologic therapy, is treatment that blocks the growth and spread of cancer cells.

 How do targeted therapies work for HER2-positive metastatic breast cancer?

 The HER2 therapies that block the action of HER2 receptors on cells are examples of targeted treatments.
-Several HER2 therapies are available, including trastuzumab, pertuzumab (Perjeta), trastuzumab emtansine (Kadcyla), lapatinib (Tykerb) and – more recently – trastuzumab deruxtecan (Enhertu), which is currently recommended for Pharmaceutical Benefits Scheme (PBS) subsidy.
+Several HER2 therapies are available, including trastuzumab, pertuzumab (Perjeta), trastuzumab emtansine (Kadcyla), lapatinib (Tykerb) and – more recently – trastuzumab deruxtecan (Enhertu).

 Breast cancers that are HER2 positive have excessive numbers of HER2 receptors on the surface of the cancer cells.
 These receptors allow growth factors to stimulate the growth of the cancer cells.